 Method of selecton: Ripped out the beating heart of a young man dressed as Tezcatlipoca in traditional Aztec ritual sacrifice, then took a stroll to the library

-: The Otis elevator climbing the south pillar of the Eiffel Tower was overflowing with tourists.
+First sentence: The Otis elevator climbing the south pillar of the Eiffel Tower was overflowing with tourists.

 Worst sentence: To this day, this ancient battle garb was donned by modern office warriors hoping to intimidate their enemies in daily boardroom battles.